DUAL SPORT MOTORCYCLE TOUR

 We’ll wake up from our final camp and ride up and over the 7,109′ Hunter mountain pass.
 Then we’ll drop down into a Joshua tree forest and embark on our final stretch back to where we started for a big lunch and transport back to Los Angeles for an approximate 5pm drop-off time.

--Use of ICON riding equipment (Boots, Gloves, Helmet, Armor)
+- All riding equipment (Boots, Gloves, Helmet, Armor, Gloves)

-– First layer style thermal underwear top and bottom (optional)
+- First layer style mid to heavyweight thermal underwear top and bottom (can get chilly at night)

 - Minimal personal toiletries